Call and guidelines for contributions

 To reiterate, research essays—particularly so-called ‘Main Articles’—undergo rigorous peer- review i.e. judgments from at least two peer-reviewers.
 Extensive (book) review essays that have undergone such (peer-)review as well, are also considered and named as Main Articles.

 With your submitted manuscript, be it a research article, opinion piece, book review or a critical response, please supply your name, contact details, academic and/or other professional titles and affiliations, as well as your research specialisms and any major publications.
-Please submit articles and responses through the contactform at page ‘Contact’, or to email@example.com.
+We check the content for plagiarism.
+However, authors may request republication of their earlier publication from elsewhere or republication of their paper, published with us in another journal.
+It remains the responsibility of authors to get permission for using copyrighted material.
+Please submit articles and responses through the contactform at page ‘Contact’, or to firstname.lastname@example.org.

 Availability of Issues